withastro/docs/contributor-guides/translating-astro-docs.md

 Deploying Astro to most hosting platforms is a straightforward task since many support zero-configuration deploys for Astro projects and contain official documentation on using Astro.

-As a whole, deploy guides are quick wins, by not containing a lot of terminology and having small page sizes.
+As a whole, deploy guides are quick wins, not containing a lot of terminology and having small page sizes.

 #### More Recipes